Stephen Curry: Junior season

-After Davidson's loss against Kansas in the NCAA Regional Finals, Curry announced that he would return for his junior year.
-He stated that he wanted to develop as a point guard, his likely position in the NBA.
-On November 18, 2008, Curry scored a career-high 44 points in Davidson's 82–78 loss to Oklahoma.
+Following Davidson's loss in the NCAA Regional Finals, Curry announced that he would return for his junior year.
+On November 18, 2008, he scored a career-high 44 points in Davidson's 82–78 loss to Oklahoma.
 He extended a career-long streak by scoring at least 25 points for the seventh straight game.
-On November 21, Curry registered a career-high 13 assists, to go along with 30 points, in Davidson's 97–70 win over Winthrop.
+On November 21, Curry registered a career-high 13 assists to go along with 30 points in Davidson's 97–70 win over Winthrop.
 On November 25, against Loyola, Curry was held scoreless as Loyola constantly double-teamed him.
-It was Curry's only scoreless collegiate game and just his second without double-digit points.
-He finished 0-for-3 from the field as Davidson won the game 78–48.
-In Davidson's next game (11 days later), Curry matched his career high of 44 in a 72–67 win over North Carolina State.
+It was Curry's only scoreless collegiate game and only his second without double-digit points.
+He finished 0-of-3 from the field as Davidson won the game 78–48.
+In Davidson's next game 11 days later, Curry matched his career high of 44 in a 72–67 win over North Carolina State.

 Curry surpassed the 2000-point mark for his career on January 3, 2009, as he scored 21 points against Samford.
 On February 14, 2009, Curry rolled his ankle in the second half of a win over Furman.
 The injury caused Curry to miss the February 18 game against The Citadel, the first and only game he missed in his college career.
 On February 28, 2009, Curry became Davidson's all-time leading scorer with 34 points in a 99–56 win against Georgia Southern.
 That gave Curry 2,488 points for his career, surpassing previous school leader John Gerdy.
-Davidson won the 2008–09 Southern Conference regular season championship for the south division, finishing 18–2 in the conference.
+Davidson won the 2008–09 Southern Conference regular season championship for the South Division, finishing 18–2 in the conference.